haqadn/jquery-countdown/README.md

 `start_time`, `end_time`, `show_day`, `show_hour`, `show_minute`, `show_second`, `update_int`, `progress`, `onComplete`, `wrapper`, `update_progress`

 ##start_time
 Specifies a time where the progressbar should have no progress(zero).
 You can pass any datetime string that is supported by javascript Data() object.
-However, I recommend the format, `YYYY-MM-DDThh:mmTZD`.
+However, I recommend the format, `YYYY/MM/DD hh:mm:ss +TZD`.
 Where, YYYY	= Year
 MM		= Month
 DD		= Day of month
 hh		= Hour in 24 hour format
 mm		= Minutes
+ss		= Minutes
-TZD		= Timezone offset
+TZD		= Timezone UTC offset

 Example:
-`2014-05-25T13:34+06:00`
+`2016/06/21 14:27:28 +0600`

 ##end_time
 The countdown completes at this point and progressbar fills 100%.
 It support same input is `start_time`.